nstrike2/Heap-Allocator/README.md

 f 1

-is converted into these calls to an allocator:
+is converted into these calls in an allocator:

 void *ptr0 = mymalloc(24);